4d55397500/tensorlib/README.md

 # tensorlib
 A tensor and differential geometry library.
+Work in progress.

 ### Background and Scope